-- (1) For these rules this Subdivision, for an accredited data recipient that has collected CDR data under a consumer data request under Part 4 on behalf of a CDR consumer, each of the following is a permitted use or disclosure: - (a) using the CDR consumer's CDR data to provide goods or services requested by the CDR consumer (the existing goods or services): - (i) in compliance with the data minimisation principle; and - (ii) in accordance with a current use consent from the CDR consumer, other than a direct marketing consent; - (aa) in accordance with a current de-identification-use consent, de-identifying the CDR consumer's CDR data in accordance with the CDR data de-identification process and: - (i) using the de-identified data for general research; or - (ii) disclosing (including by selling) the de-identified data; - (b) directly or indirectly deriving CDR data from the collected CDR data in order to use the data in accordance with paragraph (a) or (aa); - (c) for the purpose of providing the existing goods or services-disclosing, to the CDR consumer, any of their CDR data; - (ca) subject to rule 7.5A, disclosing the CDR consumer's CDR data in accordance with a current disclosure consent; - (d) disclosing the CDR consumer's CDR data to: - (i) a direct or indirect OSP of the accredited data recipient; or - (ii) the other party in a sponsorship arrangement; where the disclosure is made: - (iii) for the purpose of doing the things referred to in paragraphs (a) to (ca); and - (iv) to the extent reasonably needed to do those things; - (d) disclosing the CDR consumer's CDR data to an outsourced service provider of the accredited data recipient under a CDR outsourcing arrangement, or to the other party in a sponsorship arrangement: - (i) for the purpose of doing the things referred to in paragraphs (a) to (c); and - (ii) to the extent reasonably needed to do those things; - (e) disclosing (by sale or otherwise), to any person, CDR data that has been de-identified in accordance with the CDR data de-identification process on becoming redundant data; - (f) where the accredited data recipient collected the CDR data on behalf of another accredited person in its capacity as a direct or indirect OSP of that person-using or disclosing the CDR data in accordance with the relevant CDR outsourcing arrangement;
+- (1) For these rules, for an accredited data recipient that has collected CDR data under a consumer data request under Part 4 on behalf of a CDR consumer, each of the following is a permitted use or disclosure: - (a) using the CDR consumer's CDR data to provide goods or services requested by the CDR consumer (the existing goods or services): - (i) in compliance with the data minimisation principle; and - (ii) in accordance with a current use consent from the CDR consumer, other than a direct marketing consent; - (b) in accordance with a current de-identification consent, de-identifying the CDR consumer's CDR data in accordance with the CDR data de-identification process and: - (i) using the de-identified data for general research; or - (ii) disclosing (including by selling) the de-identified data; - (c) directly or indirectly deriving CDR data from the collected CDR data in order to use the data in accordance with paragraph (a) or (b); - (d) for the purpose of providing the existing goods or services-disclosing, to the CDR consumer, any of their CDR data; - (e) subject to rule 7.5A, disclosing the CDR consumer's CDR data in accordance with a current disclosure consent; - (f) disclosing the CDR consumer's CDR data to: - (i) a direct or indirect OSP of the accredited data recipient; or - (ii) the other party in a sponsorship arrangement; where the disclosure is made: - (iii) for the purpose of doing the things referred to in paragraphs (a) to (e); and - (iv) to the extent reasonably needed to do those things; - (g) disclosing (by sale or otherwise), to any person, CDR data that has been de-identified in accordance with the CDR data de-identification process on becoming redundant data; - (h) where the accredited data recipient collected the CDR data on behalf of another accredited person in its capacity as a direct or indirect OSP of that person-using or disclosing the CDR data in accordance with the relevant CDR outsourcing arrangement; - (i) disclosing CDR data to an accredited person if the CDR consumer has: - (i) given the accredited person: - (A) a collection consent to collect the CDR data from the accredited data recipient; and - (B) a use consent; and - (ii) given the accredited data recipient an AP disclosure consent to disclose the CDR data to the accredited person;

-- (f) where the accredited data recipient collected the CDR data as a provider in a CDR outsourcing arrangement-disclosing service data to the principal under the arrangement; - (g) disclosing CDR data to an accredited person if the CDR consumer has: - (i) given the accredited person: - (A) a collection consent to collect the CDR data from the accredited data recipient; and - (B) a use consent; and - (ii) given the accredited data recipient an AP disclosure consent to disclose the CDR data to the accredited person; - (h) where the accredited data recipient is a CDR principal-disclosing the CDR data to a CDR representative for the purposes of a use or disclosure by the CDR representative that would be a permitted use or disclosure under paragraphs (a) to (d)-paragraphs (a) to (ca) or paragraph (e) or (g), if the CDR representative were an accredited data recipient that had collected the CDR data under the consumer data request. - (2) However: - (a) a disclosure is not a permitted use or disclosure unless it is done in accordance with the data standards; and - (b) none of the uses or disclosures of CDR data referred to in subrule 4.12(3) is a permitted use or disclosure.
+(j) where the accredited data recipient is a CDR representative principal-disclosing the CDR data to a CDR representative for the purposes of a use or disclosure by the CDR representative that would be a permitted use or disclosure under paragraphs (a) to (g) or (i), if the CDR representative were an accredited data recipient that had collected the CDR data under the consumer data request.

+(2) However:

+- (a) a disclosure is not a permitted use or disclosure unless it is done in accordance with the data standards; and - (b) none of the uses of CDR data referred to in subrule 4.12(3) is a permitted use or disclosure.